bioc/MarZIC/README.md

 # MarZIC

 ## Overview
-This package provides a way to calculate marginal mediation effects with microbiome data as mediators.
-The mediator should be compositional data or count data which will be rescaled later on, and could be zero-inflated.
-The marginal mediation effect will be calculated for each taxon separately.
+This package provides a way to estimate and test marginal mediation effects for zero-inflated compositional mediators.

 ## Installation
 ```r